Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 The following requirements is identified for the new event architecture in

-- It should be possible to subscribe to specific type of events.
+- It should be possible to subscribe to a specific type of events.
 (Example alls ProcessComplete events for a given app)
 - It should be possible to go at least one year back.
-- The consumer will keep track on which events the consumer has processed
+- The consumer will keep track of which events the consumer has processed
 - It should be possible to check
+- The architecture should be able to list feed for 5.000.000 users and 1,.

 See also [Referansearkitektur for datautveksling](https://doc.difi.no/nasjonal-arkitektur/nab_referanse_arkitekturer_datautveksling/#overskrift-grunnleggende-publisering)

 ## Proposed Event Architecture

-To reduce complexity for clients and reduce lock in to a specific product the proposed solutions is to build a event component in Altinn Platform.
+To reduce complexity for clients and reduce lock-in to a specific product the proposed solutions is to build a event component in Altinn Platform.

 The Event Component will expose REST-APIS.